Increase Speed with 5 Agility Ladder Workout Routines

 Did you know that you can work your upper body effectively with an agility ladder?
 Check out these tips on how to perform agility push-ups . . .

 Our final workout will focus on speed through power in the lower body.
 This time push for 90 seconds on each move for four rounds and complete those speed ladder workouts.
 Again, penalize yourself with 10 pushups every time you hit that ladder!

 Start in the first rung and perform a two-foot broad jump to cover three rungs.
 Immediately go into a second jump to cover four rungs.
 Then perform your final jump in which you go forward as far as you can, beyond the ladder.
 Now, run back to the start and repeat.

 Exercise #2: Power Jumps

 Start with one foot in the first rung and the other in the second, standing side on to the ladder.
 Bend slightly, then jump up to bring your knees as high in the air as possible.
 As you come down to move to the right so that your feet land in the next two rungs for this part of the agility ladder workout routines.

 Stand with your feet outside the first rung.
 Squat down until your thighs are parallel to the floor.
 Maintaining a neutral spine, place your clenched fists in front of your chest.
 Stay in this squat position as you hop down the ladder.

 Now that you’ve got an awesome arsenal of agility ladder training workouts, it’s time to find the best agility ladders on the market.
-Check out our investigation of the 10 best agility ladders 2016 review to get the knowledge you need.
+Check out reviews of the best agility ladders to get the knowledge you need.

-The seven speed ladder workouts described above will allow you to progressively develop the agility and multidirectional speed that you need to dominate on the playing field.
-Perform your foot ladder drills on alternate days, doing each one for 3 weeks and then moving on to the next.
+The seven-speed agility ladder workout routine described above will allow you to progressively develop the agility and multidirectional speed that you need to dominate on the playing field.
+Perform your foot ladder workout drills on alternate days, doing each one for 3 weeks and then moving on to the next.
 That will give you a solid 15 weeks of speed and agility ladder drills, turning you into a true athlete.